Is it Just Me? Seven Signs You're Being Gaslit In Your Relationship

 Work on building your self-esteem

 As a victim of gaslighting, your self-esteem has probably taken a big hit.
-You must start working on building your self-esteem and self-confidence back up.
+It can be beneficial to start working on building your self-esteem and self-confidence back up.
 If you have been basing your opinion of yourself on the opinion of your significant other, it's time to break that habit.

-You need to have healthy self-esteem to have a healthy relationship.
-When you start to truly value yourself and have confidence, you will see no place in your life for a mentally or emotionally abusive relationship.
-You will be able to stand up for yourself and have no doubt that you know exactly what's going on.
+You may need to have healthy self-esteem to have a healthy relationship.
+When you start to truly value yourself and have confidence, you might see no place in your life for a mentally or emotionally abusive relationship.
+You might be able to stand up for yourself and have no doubt that you know exactly what's going on.

 Don't engage in their arguments